Gay and Lesbian Organization of Witwatersrand: Origins

 On 9 April 1988, black lesbian and gay activists united to form the township-based GLOW in Johannesburg.
 GLOW's membership primarily consisted of Black Africans, which was uncharacteristic of other gay, lesbian, and bisexual (GLB) groups in South Africa at the time.
 In particular, they were mostly black, urban, working-class youth from the townships Soweto and KwaThema.

 GLOW was formed to fill the void of political anti-apartheid GLB organizing in South Africa and in response to the implicit racism of prominent national organizations like the Gay Association of South Africa (GASA).
-In Sex and Politics in South Africa, Neville Hoad explains, “GLOW insisted that liberation from homophobia could not be separated from the broader struggle for liberation in South Africa.”

-Simon Tseko Nkoli, Beverley Palesa Ditsie and Linda Ngcobo were the founding members of the organization.
+In Sex and Politics in South Africa, Neville Hoad explains, “GLOW insisted that liberation from homophobia could not be separated from the broader struggle for liberation in South Africa.
+Simon Tseko Nkoli, Beverley Palesa Ditsie, Peter Busse, and Linda Ngcobo were the founding members of the organization.

 Nkoli was the first elected leader of the organization.
 Nkoli, who also was a well-known activist with the African National Congress (ANC), lead the organization's initiatives to ensure gay and lesbian representation throughout the 1989 thrust for democracy and liberation.On 23 November 2017, the offices of the Equality and Disability units at Stellenbosch University were named for GLOW founder Simon Tseko Nkoli.
 In 1999, the tenth anniversary of the Pride Parade started by GLOW was held in honor of Simon Tseko Nkoli who died of AIDs the year before.
 There were 20,000 people in attendance.

 GLOW grew to have chapters in Hillbrow, KwaThema, Berea, Soweto, and Yeoville.